JoeSuber/CardSnake/README.md

 >> python orientation.py

-(a camera view pops up. press 'c' or 'f')
+(on the first run, it may take a while to calculate and store all the DCT data, maybe 20 minutes) (a camera view pops up. press 'c' or 'f')

 Make funny faces into your web cam, or show it the art on a card.
+It will show you what is most similar.

-Update / check for new data by re-running the above stuff.
-It only updates what needs updating.
+Update / check for new data by re-running the above stuff in order.
+It only updates what needs updating so it will be much faster.

 Have fun!